Course Duration: 2 years

 - Globalisation & the Digital World, with Crime & Deviance

-- An up-to-date look at the impact of social media on our lives and how global connections are changing society.
-How does this a ect who commits crime and why?
+> An up-to-date look at the impact of social media on our lives and how global connections are changing society.
+How does this affect who commits crime and why?

 - Sociology lessons are fun!
 We have lots of discussions and debates, group activities, research projects, creativity and games and you’ll get a complete set of notes for each unit.